ALEIN3/UFOs/README.md

 ![](https://github.com/ALEIN3/UFOs/blob/main/Static/Images/Index.png)

 ### How to filter the data to get the desired results:
-The user will be able to filter the data based on multiple criteria, and all the filter parameters can be entered simultaneously.:
+The user will be able to filter the data based on multiple criteria, and all the filter parameters can be entered simultaneously:

 •	Event date

 •	City

 •	State

 •	Country

 •	Shape

 #### Filtering by event date